 The number of sessions you will need depends on the nature of the issue and what your goals are for therapy.
 Discuss this with the therapist on your first visit.
 It is a good idea to contract for a certain number of sessions then review after that.
 You are not obliged to continue with a therapist if you decide this therapist is not a good fit for you.

 How can I be certain of confidentiality?

-As a member of the Counsellors and Psychotherapists Association of NSW, I abide by the CAPA code of ethics and good practice which respects the privacy of clients by preserving the confidentiality of their information.
+As a member of the Psychotherapy and Counselling Federation of Australia, I abide by the PACFA code of ethics and good practice, which respects the privacy of clients by preserving the confidentiality of their information.

 In some very specific circumstances confidentiality may be broken if there is a threat to safety or if required by state of federal law to report concerns to authorities.
 This usually relates to child abuse or a vulnerable adult.

 For more information please visit http://pacfa.org.au

 Who will see my records?

 All records are written in such a way as to be non-identifying.
 Your file is kept secure under password on my computer.
 This is the only record of your visit to a psychotherapist and there is no other mental health record.

 As it is a requirement of PACFA membership to have clinical supervision, your case may be discussed in a general, non-identifying way with my clinical supervisor.
 This is normal for all professionally affiliated counsellors and psychotherapists and ensures you get the best care.